Retirement Planning for Indians: Complete Guide to Financial Freedom

 - Advantage: Sustainable indefinitely if planned correctly

-Strategy 2: Government Pension
+Strategy 2: Government Pension & Annuity

-- PPF partial withdrawal from 60 onwards
+- PPF Withdrawal: Partial withdrawal from 60 onwards (continues earning)

 Strategy 3: Rental Income